MASILab/DeepOpenLung_simple/README.md

 We can also use the DeepOpenLung example.
 INPUTS / OUTPUTS / config.yaml example can be downloaded from: https://vanderbilt.box.com/s/6h6388kw6h4jbjogd8yk1xqp9eotd3tv

+Please run the following command if you use docker.

 (1)NIfTI:
 > sudo docker run -u root -v {LOCAL INPUTS PATH}:/INPUTS/ -v {LOCAL OUTPUTS PATH}:/OUTPUTS/ rg15/deeplungsimple:0.2 sh run_all.sh